 You are currently logged-out.
-You can log-in or create an account to see more talks, save favorites, and more.
+You can log-in or create an account to see more talks, save favorites, and more. more info

 Budapest Talks

-The history of Budapest began when an early Celtic settlement transformed into the Roman town of Aquincum, the capital of Lower Pannonia.
-The Hungarians arrived in the territory in the late 9th century, but the area was pillaged by the Mongols in 1241–42.
-Re-established Buda became one of the centres of Renaissance humanist culture by the 15th century.
-The Battle of Mohács, in 1526, was followed by nearly 150 years of Ottoman rule.
-After the reconquest of Buda in 1686, the region entered a new age of prosperity, with Pest-Buda becoming a global city after the unification of Buda, Óbuda and Pest on 17 November 1873, with the name 'Budapest' given to the new capital.
-Budapest also became the co-capital of the Austro-Hungarian Empire, a great power that dissolved in 1918, following World War I. The city was the focal point of the Hungarian Revolution of 1848 and the Battle of Budapest in 1945, as well as the Hungarian Revolution of 1956.
+The history of Budapest began with an early Celtic settlement transformed by the Romans into the town of Aquincum, capital of Lower Pannonia in the 1st century.
+Following the foundation of Hungary in the late 9th century, the area was pillaged by the Mongols in 1241.
+It became royal seat in 1361, with Buda becoming one of the European centers of renaissance culture by the 15th century under Matthias Corvinus.
+The siege of Buda in 1541 was followed by nearly 150 years of Ottoman rule, and after the reconquest of Buda in 1686, the region entered a new age of prosperity, with Pest-Buda becoming a global city after the unification of Buda, Pest and Óbuda in 1873.
+By this time, Budapest had become the co-capital of the Austro-Hungarian Empire, a great power that dissolved in 1918 following World War I. The city was also the focal point of the Hungarian Revolution of 1848, Battle of Budapest in 1945, and Hungarian Revolution of 1956.

 Title | Speaker | |